 Web Registration Instructions

-Advance Web Registration for all current students for summer and fall 2022 begins as follows:
+Advance Web Registration for all current students for spring 2023 begins as follows:

 Go to WebAdvisor and click "Search for Courses."
 Choose the term, then search by subject, type, keyword, instructor, etc.